Dentures in Aurora, CO

 When Partial Dentures Are the Solution

-Patients a few teeth might benefit from a partial denture.
+When you still have several teeth remaining, they can be used to serve as anchors for partial dentures.
 A partial consists of replacement teeth that are attached to a plastic base.
 Both the false teeth and gums will be custom-made to match your natural teeth and gums.
-A partial stays in place with clasps that fit around your existing teeth.
+A partial stays in place with clasps that fit around your existing teeth but can also be retained with dental implants at our South Aurora dental office.

 A partial will keep your remaining teeth stable, so they don't shift, and will also restore your chewing and speaking ability.